 Periodic tenants are tenants who no longer have a tenancy agreement with a fixed end date.
 Your tenancy lasts for the period that you pay rent and is usually a monthly tenancy.
 Each time rent is paid, you create a new periodic tenancy.
 As you don't have a contract, your rent could be increased, although your landlord should give you notice before increasing the rent.
 If you don't agree with the increase and your landlord refuses to negotiate, your landlord could begin legal proceedings to evict you.
 You should check out your other housing options, if it's not possible for you to continue living in your privately rented home.

 Rent controlled tenancies

 Some tenancies in Northern Ireland are rent controlled.
 This includes certain properties which do not have a Certificate of Fitness and protected tenancies.
-The Rent Officer sets the maximum rent that can be charged for each of these properties and will, when requested by the Department for Social Development, review the rents and apply a percentage increase if appropriate.
+The Rent Officer sets the maximum rent that can be charged for each of these properties and will, when requested by the Department for Communities, review the rents and apply a percentage increase if appropriate.
 Landlords of these properties must apply to the rent officer if they wish to increase the rent.
 Tenants can ask a Rent Assessment Committee to review the Rent Officer's decision if they feel the rent is too high.